Table of Contents

 What is hypoprolactinemia?

 The condition of having little prolactin circulating in the blood is called hypoprolactinaemia.
-This condition is very rare and may occur in people with underactivity of the pituitary gland and Sheehan’s syndrome.
+This condition is very rare and may occur in people with insufficient activity of the pituitary gland and Sheehan’s syndrome.

 Reduced secretion of prolactin hormones leads to inadequate milk being produced after giving birth.
-There are no specific symptoms with a low level of prolactin hormone.
-The preliminary evidence suggests they might have reduced immune responses to some infections.
+There are no specific symptoms related with a low level of prolactin hormone.
+The preliminary evidence suggests that it might cause a reduced immune response to some infections.

 The condition of having too little prolactin hormones in males results in oligospermia and visual disturbance.